Epic-Busta/PaperMC-Container/README.md

 3. Modify the variables UPDATE, VERSION and HEAP_SIZE to your liking (read below or comments inside file for values)
 4. Save these files
 5. Run the container again.
 It should start up your Minecraft server.
-	* If you're not using host networking, remember to publish port 25565 (-p 25565)
+	* If you're not using host networking, remember to publish port 25565 (-p 25565) and any ports that you need (e.g. rcon, plugins etc.)
 6. Now you have a working Minecraft Server, running in a Docker container.

 You will need to accept the EULA in EULA.txt.

+If you'd like to switch to a different garbage collector, just download the image using the desired tag and follow the instructions above.
+If you mount your volumes the same, you'll get the same server as before.

 ## Variables
 Set inside paperupdate.sh and paperstart.sh.
 Put your setting **inside** the quotations. (e.g. "1.16.2", "YES")
+### paperupdate.sh
 #### UPDATE
 ##### Auto-Update behavior
 `YES` `PROMPT` `NO`